histrio/awesome-hiking/README.md

 ## TODO

-*То, что неплохо было бы сделать заранее.*
+*What would be nice to do in advance.*

-* зарядить все аккумуляторы
+* charge all rechargeable batteries
-* заменить старые батарейки
+* replace non rechargeable batteries
-* наточить ножи
+* sharpen kinves
-* проверить состояние палатки
+* check out the tent
-* отмыть котелки
+* clean the pots
-* снять наличность
+* cash out
-* прикинуть маршрут
+* review the route
-* сообщить о маршруте родным или знакомым
+* inform about the route to relatives or friends
-* распределить "общую" снагяру
+* Distribute common equipment